GaryHughes/Exchange/Part 2/shell_solution/README.md

 # Possible further optimizations

 These look like they would be beneficial, but have not yet been investigated and implemented.

-## Omit the generation number

- The `sort` utility is stable so there is no need to carry around a generation number and use that in the sort to provide stability.
-3 elements to implementing this:
-  - ensure all new orders are appended to the end of the book file
-  - sort numeric by the first field in the file (price).
-Numeric sorting implictly ignores anything after the first space, so there is no need to use the sort field selection (`+0 -1 +1 -2`), which probably makes the sort a bit faster.
-  - when processing a trade that part-fills an order, amend the first line in-place (rather than at appending to the back and re-sorting, as the initial implementation did).

-This would reduce the amount of data by maybe 20%, which should improve general performance.

 ## Lazy sort